Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 An Even Humbler Remonstrance

 Hello readers, A few weeks ago, I posted to this website an essay entitled ‘Henry James’ Solution to the Novel Problem’.
-Its main ambition was to consider the arguments put forth by Henry James in his essay ‘The Art of Fiction’ in a broader literary historical context, and to consider how, in the process of rebutting Walter Besant’s attempts to impose a constitution onto the process of novel writing, James also […]
+Its main ambition was to consider the arguments put forth by Henry James in his essay ‘The Art of Fiction’ in a broader literary historical context, and to consider how, in the process of rebutting Walter Besant’s attempts to impose a constitution onto the process of novel writing, James […]

 Read more